-In addition to the planning process, augmented reality is being developed to allow field workers to automate measurements on-site during construction.
+Augmented reality is also being developed to allow field workers to automate measurements on-site during construction.
 When wearing an AR unit, workers will be able to tap to automatically make measurements of the built components and compare them against the measurements specified in the building models.
 This allows workers to find any inconsistencies in the structures and quickly adjust them to prevent higher costs and delays down the line.

 3. Project Modifications

-One major innovation in augmented reality is the ability for users to make changes to building models directly on the field site.
-Using a headset or mobile device, workers can easily display interior and exterior views of a structure and make any modifications to the virtual plans while keeping one view intact.
-One example is that engineers will be able to remove and relocate walls or components or modify the layout using only a few taps on their AR-enabled device.
+One major innovation in augmented reality is its ability for users to make changes to building models directly on the field site.
+Using a headset or mobile device, workers can easily display interior and exterior views of a structure and make modifications to the virtual plans while keeping the original view intact.
+For example, engineers will soon be able to virtually remove and relocate structural components and modify a building’s layout with just a few taps on their AR-enabled device.

-This application will be particularly useful, as it allows for experts to troubleshoot any errors in a virtual view before applying changes to the physical structure.
-Since this digital data is continuously updated, it removes the guesswork from any projects change while improving the workflow and preventing any wasted materials.
+This application will be particularly useful for engineers, as it allows them to troubleshoot any errors in a virtual view before applying changes to the physical structure.
+Since this digital data is continuously updated, it removes the guesswork from project changes while improving workflow and preventing wasted materials.

 4. On-Site Project Information

-The ability to combine all digital information and documentation with one’s physical view is a game changer.
-Information including the locations of pipes, walls, outlets, switches, and ventilation can be accessed directly on the site in layers that can be easily toggled on and off.
-Information retrieval allows field workers to effectively monitor a project against its building plan and ensure successful project completion.
-One example of this use is a contractor using a headset or tablet is see the locations of all the drill holes specified in the building plans allowing them to make those additions correctly and moving the project along.
+The ability to combine all digital information and documentation with one’s physical view is a game-changer for on-site crews.
+Field workers can view information like the locations of pipes, walls, outlets, switches and ventilation, and toggle between layers to help monitor a project against its building plan and ensure successful project closeout.
+For example, a contractor can use a headset or tablet to see the locations of each drill hole specified in the building plans and ensure proper placement.